-Lucas-Kanade Optical Flow on The GPU#
+Lucas-Kanade Optical Flow on the GPU

 An optical flow algorithm estimates motion between consecutive video frames.
 Optical flow is crucial in object detection, object recognition, motion estimation, video compression, and video effects.